FredNass/ceph_petasan/docs/INSTALLATION.md

 We will not delve into the architecture of a PetaSAN cluster here.
 If you are seeking information on this topic, please refer to the official [PetaSAN documentation](https://www.petasan.org/documentation/).

+> [!NOTE]
+> This guide is a work in progress and can for sure be improved.
+Please feel free to reach out if you see anything worth correcting and/or mentioning in this guide.

 ## Cluster nodes and network configuration

 Here are the PetaSAN's cluster nodes that we'll use in this example: